dan-watson/cv/README.md

 * Mobile App - React Native
 * System administration across our AWS stack - RDS, Elastic Beanstalk, SES, Open Search and more.
+* Migration all our services away from Elastic Beanstalk to Kubernetes
 * HubSpot integration both technical and administrative

 **April 2018 - February 2022**\